£1,500,000 Offers in Excess of

 Full property description

-An exquisite 16th century, Grade II Listed residence, set within almost two acres of gated grounds which include thoughtfully landscaped gardens, enchanting woodland, wild meadow, vegetable patches and a large pond, all home to an abundance of wildlife.
+An exquisite period home, set within almost two acres of gated grounds which include thoughtfully landscaped gardens, enchanting woodland, wild meadow, vegetable patches and a large pond, all home to an abundance of wildlife.

-The Old Rectory offers over 2000 sq.ft of characterful and beautifully preserved accommodation which holds a wealth of history and is flourishing with period features; such as inglenook fireplaces, latch keys doors and exposed beams throughout.
+The Old Rectory offers over 4300 sq.ft of characterful and beautifully preserved mixed accommodation and storage space which holds a wealth of history and is flourishing with period features.

-Alongside the main house, there is a charming self-contained guest annexe, as well as a spacious barn style first-floor apartment, which sits above the triple garage.
+Alongside the main house, there is a useful self-contained guest annexe, as well as a spacious, fully equipped barn style first-floor apartment, which sits above the triple garage.
 Both these forms of ancillary accommodation produce a useful rental yield for the seller.

 To the left of the kitchen/breakfast room there is a useful utility and TV room, whilst to the right (and connected to the kitchen) there is a magnificent, double-glazed conservatory currently used as a dining room, with French doors to the garden.